Delhi records 7.6 degrees, AQI 'poor' at several stations - www.lokmattimes.com

 Delhi records 7.6 degrees, AQI 'poor' at several stations

-New Delhi, Feb 23 The national capital on Friday recorded a minimum temperature of 7.6 degrees Celsius, four ...
+New Delhi, Feb 26 The national capital on Monday recorded a minimum temperature of 9.9 degrees Celsius, three ...

-New Delhi, Feb 23 The national capital on Friday recorded a minimum temperature of 7.6 degrees Celsius, four notches below the seasonal average, the India Meteorological Department (IMD) said.
+New Delhi, Feb 26 The national capital on Monday recorded a minimum temperature of 9.9 degrees Celsius, three notches below the seasonal average, the India Meteorological Department (IMD) said.

-The weather department said that there will be "mainly clear sky" throughout the day.
+The weather department said that there will be "generally cloudy sky, and there is a possibility of very light rain or drizzle".

-Air quality at 9 a.m. at several stations across the city was in the 'poor' and 'moderate' categories, unlike last week when the AQI was 'very poor' and 'poor'.
+Air quality at 9 a.m. at several stations across the city was in the 'poor' and 'moderate' categories.

-In the Anand Vihar area, at 9 a.m., PM2.5 levels were recorded to be in the 'poor' category, at 300 and PM10 reached 260, according to the Central Pollution Control Board (CPCB).
+In the Anand Vihar area, at 9 a.m., PM2.5 levels were recorded to be in the 'very poor' category, at 329 and PM10 reached 251, according to the Central Pollution Control Board (CPCB).

 The Air Quality Index (AQI) between zero and 50 is considered 'good'; 51 and 100 'satisfactory'; 101 and 200 'moderate'; 201 and 300 'poor'; 301 and 400 'very poor'; and 401 and 500 'severe'.

-Dwarka Sector 8 witnessed PM2.5 levels at 180, falling under the 'moderate' category.
+Dwarka Sector 8 witnessed PM2.5 levels at 260, falling under the 'poor' category.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app